-In particular, we make the following four contributions.
-First, we design a cross-layer rate adaptation framework and implement five key mechanisms used by rate adaptation protocols, out of which three are used by loss-triggered protocols and two by SNR-triggered protocols.
-We are the first to implement SNRtriggered protocols on hardware at MAC time scales comparable to commercial systems.
-In in-lab and urban outdoor environments, we evaluate rate adaptation protocols by measuring the success or failure of the protocols' selected rate as compared to the ideal rate.
+first to implement SNR-triggered protocols on hardware at MAC time-scales comparable to commercial systems.
+In inlab and urban outdoor environments, we evaluate rate adaptation protocols by measuring the success or failure of the protocols' selected rate as compared to the ideal rate.
 We determine the ideal rate via exhaustive experimental search by replaying channel conditions through multiple rate adaptation mechanisms and experimentally identifying the rate decisions that maximize throughput.
 In this way, we characterize the multirate mechanisms' inaccurate rate decisions to reveal the origins of poor throughput performance.
 In contrast, prior work neither compared protocols' rate selection with optimal rate selection nor evaluated rate adaptation decisions on a packet-by-packet basis.

 Second, we evaluate rate adaptation accuracy on diverse channel operating conditions including fast-fading, multipath, and interference.
 We find that as coherence time decreases (fast-fading), both loss-based and SNR-based mechanisms have low throughput.
-However, we show via per-packet evaluation that this poor performance is due to opposing rate selection inaccuracies: Loss-triggered mechanisms underselect when they require consecutive successful packets to increase their transmission rate, as this occurs with low probability in fast-fading environments.
+However, we show via perpacket evaluation that this poor performance is due to opposite rate selection inaccuracies: Loss-triggered mechanisms underselect when they require consecutive successful packets to increase their transmission rate, as this occurs with low probability in fast-fading environments.
 In contrast, SNR-triggered protocols overselect with a fast-fading channel due to sensitivity to coherence time.
 Yet, we show that when SNR protocols are trained according to the environment's coherence time, significant throughput gains can be achieved.
-Furthermore, we show that the need for such training increases with the presence of multipath, an effect we observe is strongly present in the downtown scenario but not in the residential environment.
+Further, we show that the need for such training increases with the presence of multipath, an effect we observe to be strongly present within the downtown scenario but not within the residential urban environment.